 The Central Region was established in 1932.
-The first Central Region Conference being held May 14, 1932 with First Vice President Naomi Cherot presiding.
+The first Central Region Conference being held on May 14, 1932, with First Vice President Naomi Cherot presiding.

 The label "Charismatic and Courageous" was coined during a regional leadership retreat under the administration of Past Regional Director Gayona L. Washington.
 She also published the first Central Region website and, in 2002, created the C3 logo, which has become a symbol to represent the Central Region.
 She also commissioned a song for the Region called "Central Region So Easy To Love."

 LISTEN TO THE CENTRAL REGION SONG!

 The Central Region proudly touts prominent Delta leadership from our ranks, including our very own 14th National President Frankie Muse Freeman, Esq., who served from 1967-1971.